 An annual lecture is held to celebrate the life and work of Michael Samuels (1920-2010) and Christian Kay (1940-2016).
 These lectures also commemorate the print version of the Historical Thesaurus by Oxford University Press on 22 October 2009.
 From 2012 to 2016, these were known as the Samuels Lectures.
-From 2016, the Samuels Lecture and the Kay Lecture alternate to celebrate the outstanding contribution to the study of the English language made by these two scholars.
+From 2017 onwards, the Samuels Lecture and the Kay Lecture will alternate to celebrate the outstanding contribution to the study of the English language made by these two scholars.

 Samuels Lecture 1: David Crystal

 Author and honorary professor of linguistics at the University of Bangor

 "From Super Dictionary to Super-dictionary": Tuesday 16 October 2012, 5.15 pm, Western Infirmary Lecture Theatre

 Lexicographers, especially when they have had a drink or two, fantasize about the super-dictionary – the ultimate, unprecedented and of course unpublishable (on paper) collection of all the lexical items in a language.
 Such a project, discussed here with reference to the limitations of sources available in English, would require the integration of coverage from several sources: dictionaries of the standard and nonstandard language; the specialized lexicons of encyclopedic domains; the emerging vocabulary of 'new Englishes'; and Internet neologisms.
 Thesaurus organization would need to play a more dominant role than is usually found in dictionaries.
 It is a crazy, super idea, but like another crazy, super idea, whose genesis is celebrated in this lecture series, its true value would be appreciated only after a first edition is completed.
 With the opportunities provided by the Internet, a super-dictionary now seems achievable.
 All we need is a second Samuels prepared to take it on.